Nathaniel Adjei scores to help Hammarby IF to beat Djurgarden 4-3

 Ten minutes later, Ghanaian youngster Nathaniel Adjei was presented with a good chance and gladly took it.

-The equaliser by the defender put Hammarby IF in full control of halftime with a 2-goal lead.
+The equalizer by the defender put Hammarby IF in full control of halftime with a 2-goal lead.

 In the second half, Djurgarden turned things around after the team improved their performance.